 Divorce is not always planned, and it can happen for any reason.
 A separation puts almost every part of life into question, from career choices to savings plans and the education of children.
-It can be incredibly stressful experience for the entire family involved.
-That stress can make it difficult to navigate the many decisions that must be made, and agreements that must be signed.
+It can be an incredibly stressful experience for the entire family involved.
+That stress can make it difficult to navigate the many decisions that must be made and agreements that must be signed.

 Call our divorce attorneys in Tampa when you need someone to support you through your divorce.
 Our compassionate lawyers are committed to seeing that you are treated fairly throughout the entire process.
 We can analyze all agreements, handle negotiations, and prepare you properly for any testimony you need to give in private settings or in court.

 Our family law practice also offers services you may need during or after a divorce.
 Learn more about how we can help you with prenuptial agreements, enforcement, alimony, child support, and the modification of any agreements.

 Divorce can be a long and hurtful process for both parties.
 You can prepare before it begins by considering some of the following questions.
 None of these questions will be easy to answer, but nearly all of them will need to be answered before the divorce is final.
 If you have any questions, our divorce lawyers in Tampa are ready to help you.

 What is the cause of the divorce?
 Florida is a “no-fault” state, meaning that claiming that the marriage is irretrievably broken is all that is needed to end one.

 How will assets be divided?
 Asset division is typically contentious in any divorce, but in Florida, it’s difficult to produce a division that isn’t at least approximately equal.
 Florida is an “Equitable Distribution” state.
-That means, as a rule, both spouses leave with their non-marital property and marital property is split as evenly between the spouses as possible.
-Nonmarital property includes any assets or liabilities that existed before the marriage, or anything those pre-existing assets were exchanged for or purchased with.
+As a rule, both spouses leave with their nonmarital property, and marital property is split as evenly between the spouses as possible.
+Nonmarital property includes any assets or liabilities that existed before the marriage or anything those pre-existing assets were exchanged for or purchased with.
 Various gifts and inheritances may also be considered nonmarital.